dennytron/skunkworks/README.md

 Write an extensible and reusable application that enables a user to provide a list of words in a file and receive a print-out of word counts and patterns.

+Example files are provided in the `src/main/resources` directory.

 Assumptions:

 - The output showing counts of each unique number will exclude words: